Month: January 2022

 I have said that the ‘hoplite debate’ from 1989 to 2013 was an argument between people who were very similar to each other.
 One way they were the same was that they were almost all men.
 Is that because academic military history in general is male-dominated?
 That would not be a very good argument because military history is so marginal at universities that most people who do it have another research field.
 But more importantly, I can think of about

-two dozen 40 women who have made significant contributions to ancient and medieval military history.
+two dozen 40 fifty women who have made significant contributions to the study of war in the ancient and medieval worlds.
 From my point of view, a doctoral dissertation, scholarly book, or several influential articles are enough to be significant.

 People who are interested in martial arts from the 14th century onwards can work from books meant to describe those arts.
 But that does not mean that other types of evidence suddenly become irrelevant.
 A fundamental principle of historical research is that claims should be backed by multiple kinds of evidence.
 We can study arms and armour, the culture of violence, and poems about people training.
 And we can also study pictures of people fighting.
 The painter of a book of Old Testament stories in Fulda (Hochschul- und Landesbibliothek Fulda, manuscript Aa 88) shows many things which resemble fencing manuals painted a few decades later.
 The library in Fulda estimates that it dates around 1350-1375 and that seems about right to me.Read more